inttter/mdbadges-cli/CONTRIBUTING.md

 git push
 ```

-> While not explicitly required, it's recommended to follow the [Conventional Commits](https://conventionalcommits.org) specification for commit message.
+> While not explicitly required, it's recommended to follow the [Conventional Commits](https://conventionalcommits.org) specification for commit messages.
 If you would like, you can also use [Gitmoji](https://gitmoji.dev) or any other emoji spec for commit emojis.

 You can now create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) with your changes.